Haoyu-Tan/ImageManipulation/README.md

 ### There are two ways to run this project:

-1. Run the Makefile under **./Proj2-Resources-2/Proj-ImageStarterCode** folder using **make all** and then the executale file **./imageManipulate** will be generated.
+1. Run the Makefile under **./Proj2-Resources-2/Proj-ImageStarterCode** folder using **make all** on command line and then the executale file **./imageManipulate** will be generated.
 Running this executable file without any argument will print the valid input command list.
 Sample input to run this project are listed below.

 2. Run the Project2.exe under ./Proj2-Resources-2/Debug with following syntax on command line: